cmking54/cv/draft/draft1.md

     * Performed benchmarks and complied info on Raspberry Pi
     * Gained familiarity with: Advanced Java and Python, Linux, Terminal
 * **May 2016 - August 2016**
+    * Developed a lightweight hand detection algo to
+    * Below is revised
+    * Utilized Python to develop a less intensive hand detection algorithm to simplify object detection (moving from mathetical models to more natural models)
+    * We chose to use GPU ratherthan the Cpu so we opted for a lib that /Optimized code by leveraging the GPU through use of open source libraries like OpenCV
+    * Above is revised
     * Developed a less intensive algorithm to detect hands in a frame
     * Funded by Colgate to conduct research in area of choice, was advised by Professor Elodie Fourquet
     * Utilized open source libraries, mainly OpenCV